Difference Between Agile vs Scrum

 - More active customer Involvement is needed in Agile.

 - A typical Agile team comprises of 4 developers, 1 tester, 1 technical leader.
 Agile Principle Includes: Team and developers must collaborate with the daily discussion.
-The self-organizing team is needed for the best design of the project.
+A self-organizing team is needed for the best design of the project.

 - Agile is a combination of multiple software methodologies.
 Here changes in the process steps is done based on customer requirements.